farukhrana14/metro-one-react-auth/README.md

-# This is am assigmemt work- Assignment # 9
+# This is an assigmemt work- Assignment # 9

 This assignment is a SPA with  [Create React App](https://github.com/facebook/create-react-app).